Autism diagnosis: what to expect

 - Autism Diagnostic Interview, Revised (ADI-R).

 Sometimes professionals use other tools to find out what type of difficulties your child might have.
-These tools might not identify every child on the spectrum, especially those who have milder signs of ASD.
+These tools might not identify every autistic child, especially those who have milder signs of autism.

 These other tools include:

 - Psycho Educational Profile - Third Edition (PEP-3).